 Everything here depends on one thing being true: OAI-SearchBot can reach your most important pages.
 That is the gate, and it is the easiest part to get silently wrong with a stray robots.txt or WAF rule.

-Geotoolbox's free Content Analyzer checks whether the major AI crawlers, OAI-SearchBot included, can fetch your page, and grades how citable it is once they do.
-Confirm the gate is open, then make the page the cleanest answer to the question you want ChatGPT to ask you for.
+Geotoolbox's free AI Crawler Checker shows whether your robots.txt allows the major AI crawlers, OAI-SearchBot included (a WAF block needs a server-side check, which the paid Content Analyzer covers along with grading how citable your page is).
+Confirm the gate is open, then make the page the cleanest answer to the question you want ChatGPT to cite you for.

 Sources